Singular/Singular/doc/C-STYLEGUIDE.md

   - Consider the choice between macros and inline function very careful, prefer inline functions:
     - macros are not type safe
-    + macros are allways inlined
+    + macros are always inlined
     - arguments to macros can be multiply computed

     - "inline" is only a hint for the optimizer (especially in the C parts):